Paper-commits/MCSketch/README.md

 All algorithms in this repo are implemented in C++.
 ## About this repo
-data: we have solved the CAIDA data extracting the SrcIP as fingerprint in our experiment.
+data: we have solved the CAIDA data extracting the SrcIP as fingerprint in our experiment.We provide one data for testing.
 demo: main
 common: basic funtion
 ## Requirements